bbbales2/mwiki/ODE-System-Refactor.md

    - `Jy => jacobian_ode(const ode_rhs&, const vector<var>& y, const vector<double>& theta, vector<double>::iterator Jy)`
    - `Jtheta => jacobian_ode(const ode_rhs&, const vector<double>& y, const vector<var>& theta, vector<double>::iterator Jtheta)`

-- I also introduce ode_rhs_sensitivity which does create the RHS of the sensitivities' states ODE.
+- I also introduce ode_rhs_sensitivity which does create the RHS of the sensitivities' states ODE

 - As a convention I use y for states and yS for sensitivity states.
 Hence, we have ydot and ySdot which is the result of the RHS functions of each.
 So ydot = f(t,y,theta) and ySdot = fS(t,y,yS,theta).
 The f is represented by the ode_rhs, the fS by the ode_rhs_sensitivity.

+- The ode_rhs_sensitivity object also holds the decouple_states operation and provides the initial_state of the sensitivity system.

 - I changed boost_ode_system to odeint_ode_system since the library we are using is odeint which is part of boost (otherwise we would have to say sundials_ode_system to make it consistent instead of cvodes_ode_system).